Dora Wasserman: Early life

-Wasserman was born in Chernihiv, Ukraine two years after the Russian Revolution.
+Wasserman was born in Chernihiv, Ukraine in 1919, two years after the Russian Revolution.
 There she learned about and performed in live-performance theatres.
 She was the child of a modest Jewish family.
 Her father was a locksmith.
 After studies at the School of singing Rimsky-Korsakov of Moscow, she entered to the Jewish Theater of Moscow (the GOSET), which she graduated in 1939, after 4 years of formation with great masters, including Solomon Mikhoels.

-With her diploma, Dora Wasserman left Moscow for Ukraine, but World War II forced her to move to Kazakhstan.
+With her diploma, Dora Wasserman left Moscow for Kiev, Ukraine, but World War II forced her to move to Kazakhstan.
 She made theater tours in Uzbekistan and in Tajikistan.
 Here she met Sam Wasserman, a Polish refugee, whom she married on March 8, 1943.
 Ella, their first daughter, was born in Jambul on January 19, 1944.
-They survived the war.
-Dora Wasserman heard nothing from her family for decades.
+They survived the war, but Wasserman heard nothing from her family for decades.

 Sam and Dora Wasserman joined the stream of refugees moving from one transit camp to another, finally arriving in Vienna.
 At the Rothschild Hospital, Dora Wasserman began to perform for the refugees, creating programs and entertaining in various displaced persons camps.
 In 1947 their second daughter, Bryna, was born in Vienna.

 Arrival to Canada

-The Wassermans arrived in Montreal on January 21, 1950.
+The Wassermans arrived in Montreal in Canada on January 21, 1950.
 Intent on finding work, she began to seek a place for herself, approaching Yiddish cultural and community organizations.
 Her activities were many and varied from recitations in schools, singing for organizations and performing at festivals and conventions.
 While her connection with visiting and local writers was sustained in weekly literary evenings, she also began to hold children's theater workshops at the Jewish Public Library of Montreal.
 Wasserman taught Yiddish's lessons and introduced young Montreal Jews to the Yiddish Theater.
 The group of gifted youngsters whom she gathered around her eventually grew into the backbone of her adult company, to which she attracted performers to form the Yiddish Drama Group in 1956.
 She was recorded by folklorist Ruth Rubin.